Learn

 If you have questions about anything on this page or about whether treatment might be appropriate for your situation, you are welcome to call the clinic or book a consultation at no obligation.

-The Clinical Basis for the consultation-based Approach
+The Clinical Basis for the Consultation Based Approach

 Injectable treatments interact with facial anatomy in ways that cannot be predicted without direct assessment.
 Muscle mass and movement patterns vary significantly between individuals.
 Structural asymmetries that appear subtle from the outside can have meaningful implications for treatment sequencing.
 Skin quality, previous treatment history, and individual healing responses all affect how a person will respond to treatment.